Humanizr/Humanizer/readme.md

     "CanHumanizeIntoUpperCase".Humanize(LetterCasing.AllCaps) => "CAN HUMANIZE INTO UPPER CASE"

-###Enum Extensions###
+####Dehumanize Strings####
+Much like you can humanize a computer friendly into human friendly string you can dehumanize a human friendly string into a computer friendly one:

+    "Pascal case input string is turned into sentence".Humanize() => "PascalCaseInputStringIsTurnedIntoSentence"

+###Humanize Enums###
-Calling <code>ToString</code> directly on enum members usually results in less than ideal output for users.
-The solution to this is usually to use <code>DescriptionAttribute</code> data annotation and then read that at runtime to get a more friendly output.
-That is a great solution; but more often than not we only need to put some space between words of an enum member - which is what <code>String.Humanize()</code> does well.
+Calling `ToString` directly on enum members usually results in less than ideal output for users.
+The solution to this is usually to use `DescriptionAttribute` data annotation and then read that at runtime to get a more friendly output.
+That is a great solution; but more often than not we only need to put some space between words of an enum member - which is what `String.Humanize()` does well.
 For an enum like:

     public enum EnumUnderTest
     {